Brook Lopez NBA Playoffs Player Props: Bucks vs. Heat

 Brook Lopez Insights vs. the Heat

-- He's put up 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.
+- He's taken 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.

-- The Bucks rank 12th in possessions per game with 102.4.
-His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.
+- Lopez's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Bucks rank 12th in possessions per game with 102.4.

-- The Heat give up 109.8 points per contest, second-ranked in the league.
+- The Heat give up 109.8 points per game, second-ranked in the NBA.

-- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the NBA.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the league.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat have conceded 25.6 per game, 14th in the league.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, conceding 13.1 makes per game.
+- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

 Brook Lopez vs. the Heat